Announcing: A Free Book, A New Course, A Huge Price Cut...

 Learn how to strongly type process.env in TypeScript by either augmenting global type or validating it at runtime with t3-env.

-type despite its risks.
-Learn about legitimate cases where any
+Discover when it's appropriate to use TypeScript's any type despite its risks.
+Learn about legitimate cases where any is necessary.

 Learn why TypeScript's types don't exist at runtime.
 Discover how TypeScript compiles down to JavaScript and how it differs from other strongly-typed languages.